 GIVING NOTICE: Always check the details in your employment contract before leaving your job.

-A contract of employment is where you will find the company policy on handing in your notice.
+A contract of employment is where you will find the company policy for handing your notice.

 Your employer will have stated specific rules about: